Balint817/IronSearch/DOC.md

 Comparers are evaluated in order.
 The first non-equal comparison decides the ordering.

-### Reverse + priority (advanced)
+### Reverse, priority, ID (advanced)

 The underlying `Sorter(...)` implementation supports additional keyword arguments:

-- `reverse=...` (True/False; negates the first non-equal comparison result)
+- `reverse=...` (True/False; negates the first non-equal comparison result, default isFalse)
-- `priority=...` (integer, lower number is higher priority)
+- `priority=...` (integer, lower number is higher priority, default is0)

-If there are 2 or more sorter calls with equal priority, only the last is executed. \
+- `id=...` (string, the id of the call, default is '')

-If there are 2 or more sorter calls with different priorities, they are executed in ascending order.
+If there are 2 or more sorter calls with equal ID and equal priority, only the first is executed.\

-These arguments can also be passed as positional arguments, omitting the keyword.
+if there are 2 or more sorter calls with equal ID and different priorities, they are executed in ascending order of priority.

 ### Custom comparers (VERY advanced)